 04. HAVE A VISUALLY APPEALING FEED

 When it comes to visually branding your Instagram feed, there are many different options and Instagram themes (IG themes are a cohesive style that runs throughout your entire profile).
 Creating a theme for your IG keeps things consistent, shows a level of professionalism and helps your audience identify your brand.
-Some people only post pictures within a particular color scheme (like us), some post pictures that change colors gradually as you scroll through their feed (like Modified Style).
-Others crop their photos in to rectangles or only post photos if it contains a particular color (like Laptops & Smalltalk), etc, etc.
+Some people only post pictures within a particular color scheme, some post pictures that change colors gradually as you scroll through their feed.
+Others crop their photos in to rectangles or only post photos if it contains a particular color, etc, etc.

 The truth is, there is no right or wrong answer.
 You can brand your Instagram feed however you want.
 The key, is that once you decide on an aesthetic, that you stay consistent.
 Think about the Instagram accounts that you follow.
 Chances are they have a visual appeal to them which is the result of them taking the time to determine their aesthetic and then consistently sticking to it.

 The first 9-12 photos on your feed are essentially the first impression your audience and potential customers have with your account.
 When someone clicks to your account because you were tagged somewhere or because your picture was on their explore feed, you want to give them a reason to stick around and hit follow.
 Every single picture you post on Instagram IS important and should be consistent with your overall marketing strategy.

 Decide what color scheme you want that also aligns with the overall visual identity of your brand (your website and marketing materials).
 Not only will this create an aesthetic for your feed but it will also make life so much easier when deciding what to post and what your followers will respond to because it's already a part of your branding process.